 Renting out a property is a valuable long-term investment.
-Particularly with homes that have already been paid off, property owners enjoy a consistent return on rentals over time.
+Property owners enjoy a consistent return on rentals over time, particularly with homes that have already been paid off.

 When comparing the two real estate ventures, renting is similar to receiving dividends from stocks over time, whereas flipping is betting on the market.
 A flipper may get lucky, but the more dependable plan of action is to keep your money in an investment until it really pays off.